 Keep and Invest in Talent

 Employee churn is a massive problem in the agency world.
 Employees leave an agency because of unrealistic expectations.
+They might also leave because of a poor employee onboarding process.
 Other reasons include a need for team engagement, training, mentoring, and growth opportunities.
 Losing performing employees can weaken the relationship with the client.

 Finding talented employees takes a lot of work.
 So, keeping them is the best way to get impactful results for your clients.